-Some wetlands are farmed or mowed for hay, or maintained as a lawn.
-For the purpose of the Clean Water Act, all wetlands, according to the US Army Corps of Engineers (COE) share these characteristics:
+Some wetlands are farmed, mowed for hay or maintained as a lawn.
+The Clean Water Act, all wetlands, according to the U.S. Army Corps of Engineers (COE) share these characteristics:

-Wetlands are essential and provide several ecological, economic and social benefits.
-This is why there are policies in place when it comes to developing in or around wetland areas.
-Some key benefits wetlands provide include habitat for fish, wildlife and plants; recharge groundwater and reduce flooding; provide clean drinking water; offer food and fiber; and support cultural and recreational activities.
-Because of this, wetlands are protected by federal, state and/or local regulations.
+Wetlands are essential and provide several ecological, economic and social benefits, which is why policies are in place when developing in or around wetland areas.
+Wetlands provide habitat for fish, wildlife and plants; recharge groundwater and reduce flooding; provide clean drinking water; offer food and fiber; and support cultural and recreational activities.
+And because of this, wetlands are protected by federal, state and/or local regulations.

-If you are planning a development project, building a new road or have an agricultural field that needs to be drained where a wetland may be disrupted or impacted, a delineation is your first step.
-A delineation will tell you exactly where the wetland is located within your project plan.
+If you are planning a development project, building a new road or have an agricultural field that needs draining where a wetland may be disrupted or impacted, a delineation is your first step.
+A delineation tells you precisely the wetland location within your project plan.
 To obtain a permit for impacting a wetland, the delineated wetland boundary must be approved by the COE and often other local agencies that may have regulatory authority.